JesperDramsch/phd-thesis/Theory.md

 equivalent to a lossy compression, with the low-dimensional layer called "code" or "bottleneck".
 The bottleneck is then upsampled by either strided transpose Convolutions or upsampling layers that perform a specified interpolation.
-This is the []{#_bookmark91 .anchor}Decoder of the Encoder-Decoder pair.
+This is the Decoder of the Encoder-Decoder pair.
 These networks can be used for data compresssion in AutoEncoders ([AEs)](#_bookmark185), where the decoder restores the original data as good as possible (Hinton et al., [2006](#_bookmark365)).
 Alternatively, the Decoder